 It would require legislation to make it possible to control what birds are kept in private collections (some countries already have legislation covering authorised zoos open to the public) and all waterbird collections should be registered and licensed.
 A condition of a license should include compulsory ringing, regular censoring and reporting of any birds missing or definitely escaped into the wild.
-Only Norway (Blair et. al. 1999) and Iceland (see Box 45) of the Agreement area states operates a system of regulation (any keeping of non-native species must be for authorised zoological reasons).
+Only Norway (Blair et al. 2000) and Iceland (see Box 5) of the Agreement area states operates a system of regulation (any keeping of non-native species must be for authorised zoological reasons).

 The control of what non-native species are kept in captivity and the conditions under which they should be kept are clearly inadequate in most states in the Agreement area.
-More stringent conditions should be
+More stringent conditions should be applied that minimise the chances that non-native species kept in collections can be deliberately released or accidentally escape into the wild (see Steps 4 and 5).

 &lt;sup>2 The British Waterfowl Association annotated that the registering and licensing of all collections of waterbirds could lead ceasing smaller establishments and that only the large organisations, such as zoological departments, will continue.
-In such an event the inter mixture of blood lines will be much more restricted and increasing infertility will become a major problem.
-The British Waterfowl Association annotated that the registering and licensing of all collections of waterbirds could lead to the closureeeasing of smaller establishments and that only the large organisations, such as zoological departments, will continue.
 In such an event the inter-mixture of blood lines will be much more restricted and increasing infertility will become a major problem.